Say Their Names

 President

 Tom retired in 2018 after a gratifying and fulfilling 30-year career as an educator.
 He was the proud principal of the Florence A. Smith Elementary School in Oceanside for 18 years.
 When asked what he planned on doing in his retirement, he said that whatever it was going to be, he knew it would be meaniningful.
-Working as a member of the Say Their Names Association has been meaningful indeed.
+Working as a member of the United For Change Association has been meaningful indeed.

 Michele Cadogan